Dafydd-E/breadth-first-dictionary-search/README.md

 3. Repeat steps 1 and 2 ensuring that the word previously explored is not included in the found list of adjacent words.

 One of the early considerations I needed to address was how I was going to read from the dictionary `.txt` file.
 Initially, I wanted the application to be as light-weight as possible, loading the minimum amount of data into memory as I could.
 I implemented this by using a `StreamRead` implementing the iterator pattern reading the entire file when required.
-Whilst I was testing the application I wasn't happy with the performance and this approach.
+Whilst I was testing the application I wasn't happy with the performance and this approach of reading the dictionary file.
 Instead, I decided to use a `StreamReader` and only cache the four-letter words in the dictionary, this way the memory usage is minimised whilst maximising performance.

 ## Implementation of a Unique Queue